hungryblank/emongrel2/README.md

 Mongrel2 http://mongrel2.org is an innovative web server that make use of zeromq http://zeromq.org sockets to enable communication between the webserver and the application server.
-This library provides all what is needed to build mongrel2 handlers using erlang.
-The library also provides all what is need in order to build a web server compatible with mongrel2.
+This library provides helpers that make simple the creation of mongrel2 handlers written in erlang. erlang.
+The library also provides helpers that make simple the creation of mongrel2 compatible servers.

 Documentation
 ---------